savespain-covid19/Save-Spain/README.md

 |	11/03/20	|	2277	|	54	|	2.4	|
 |	12/03/20	|	3146	|	86	|	2.7	|

+The following two graphs are the main basis for this warning.
+It can be predicted that Spain reaches 10000 confirmed cases around 18th March and number of total deaths from COVID-19 can reach 450 for this date but can be higher based on the experience in Italy.

 ![Spain confirmed cases](graphs/Spain Confirmed.png)

 ![Spain deaths](graphs/Spain Mortality.png)

+### Italy and Spain compared

+This table combines the above data and combines it into a single table aligned by the current virus development.

 |	Day	|	Date in Spain	|	Spain Confirmed	|	Spain Deaths	|	Spain CFR %	|	Date in Italy	|	Italy Confirmed	|	Italy Deaths	|	Italy CFR %	|
 |	-------	|	-------------	|	----------------	|	----------------	|	-------------	|	------------	|	-------------	|	--------------	|	---------	|